Office Policies and Instructions

 Insurance And Office Payment

 Our practice participates in many insurance plans.
-An updated list is available on this web site or by contacting our office.
+DOWNLOAD THE INSURANCE LIST or contact our office.
 Since each plan has different requirements and coverage limitations and exclusions, it is the responsibility of the patient to understand and meet the requirements of their individual plan.
 Most patients will have a "co-pay" (a portion of their charges which is not covered by insurance).
 Those covered by Medicare and some other insurance plans may have "deductibles" as well.
 Many insurance plans and Medicare do not consider "routine" check-ups (those performed without regard to a specific medical problem) or "screening" laboratory studies to be covered services.
 Co-pays, deductables and non-covered charges are payable at the time services are rendered.
 Our billing staff is available to assist you with questions you may have about coverage conditions and payment arrangements.
 We accept payment by cash and personal check.

 Do not take aspirin, vitamin E, ibuprofen, or any pain or anti-inflammatory medications for one week prior to surgery.
 Most pain medications can increase bleeding so it is important that you let your doctor know if you have taken any of these medications.
 You may take Tylenol.
 If you are on coumadin or any other blood thinner, you must see your internist to make sure you are off this medication before surgery.
 You will need medical clearance from your internist if you are over 65 or if you have any medical problems.
 Do not eat or drink anything after midnight prior to surgery unless instructed otherwise.
 Any co-payment or deductible is your responsibility.
 Call the hospital after 3:00 PM the day before surgery to find out the time you will need to be in the hospital.
 Ask for same day surgery.